MON-FRI: 9:00 AM – 6:00 PM

 Shift Focus from Overhead to Perimeter

-Most rooms rely heavily on ceiling lights, which flatten everything into a single layer.
-Wall lights change that by pulling illumination outward.
-Instead of focusing attention in the middle, they highlight the edges, making the room feel more expansive.
+Ceiling lights flatten everything into a single layer.
+Wall lights change that by pulling illumination outward toward the edges, making the room feel more expansive in the process.

-This works because your eyes naturally follow light.
-When the walls are illuminated, the perceived boundaries of the space extend, making it feel larger than it actually is.
-It’s a subtle shift, but the impact is immediate.
+Your eyes naturally follow light.
+When the walls are lit, the perceived boundaries of the space extend outward, making the room feel larger than it actually is.
+The shift is subtle but the impact is immediate.

-In a living room, for example, placing lights along the side walls instead of relying solely on overhead fixtures creates a more relaxed and grounded atmosphere.
-The space becomes less about brightness and more about balance.
+In a living room, placing lights along the side walls instead of relying solely on overhead fixtures creates a more relaxed, grounded atmosphere.
+The space becomes less about raw brightness and more about balance.

 Why It Works in Real Spaces

-This approach softens harsh lighting conditions.
-Instead of one dominant source, light is distributed more evenly, reducing glare and improving comfort—especially in the evening.
+Perimeter lighting softens harsh conditions.
+Instead of one dominant source, light is distributed more evenly, reducing glare and improving comfort, especially in the evening.
+It's also well suited to rooms where ceiling lighting feels too intense or clinical: bedrooms, lounges, and reading areas benefit most.

-A flexible option like the Erik wireless wall light allows you to experiment with placement without committing to wiring.
+A flexible option like the Erik wireless wall light lets you experiment with placement without committing to any wiring.

 When to Use This Approach

 Use this when a room feels boxed in or overly bright.
-It’s particularly effective in smaller spaces or rooms with low ceilings, where central lighting can feel overwhelming.
+It's particularly effective in smaller spaces or rooms with low ceilings, where central overhead lighting quickly becomes overwhelming.

 2. Use Symmetry to Create Visual Stability